-To modify the cluster running environment, you can install third-party software in a cluster, especially a subscription cluster.
-After a cluster is created, the cluster script feature allows you to select nodes in batches and run your specified script to fulfill individual requirements.
+To modify a cluster's running environment, you can install third-party software in the cluster.
+This mostly applies to Subscription clusters.
+After a cluster is created, the cluster script feature allows you to select nodes in batches and run your specified script to meet your own requirements.

 A cluster script is similar to a bootstrap action.
-After creating a cluster, you can install software packages to your cluster, for example:
+After creating a cluster, you can install packages that are unavailable to your cluster before, such as:

-- Directly download public software packages from the public network.
+- Public software packages from the public network.

-- Install and run a service like Flink or Impala which requires a more complex script.
+- Services like Flink or Impala, which require a more complex script.

 We strongly recommend that you test the cluster script on a node first.
-After the script is verified, you can perform operations on the whole cluster.
+After the script has been verified, you can perform operations on the whole cluster.

-- A cluster script can run on an idle or running cluster.
+- A cluster script can run on an idle cluster or a running cluster.
 On the Cluster Management page, click View Details next to the cluster you want to run a script on.

-- On the left-side menu, click Cluster Scripts to enter the cluster script execution interface.
+- On the menu on the left, click Cluster Scripts to enter the cluster script execution interface.

 By default, the root account is used to run the specified script.
 In the script, you can use su hadoop to switch to a Hadoop account.

-A cluster script can successfully run on some nodes, but fails on others.
-For example, the restart of a node can lead to a failure in script operation.
+A cluster script can successfully run on some nodes, but fail on others.
+For example, restarting a node can lead to a failure in script operation.
 After resolving the error, you can run the cluster script again.
 After a cluster is expanded, you can specify the expanded node for separate execution of the cluster script.

 Only one cluster script can run on a cluster at a time.
-If a cluster script is running, you cannot submit a new cluster script for execution.
 For each cluster, you can retain up to ten cluster script records.
-Therefore, if you already have ten records, to create a new cluster script, you must delete the previous records first.
+If you have ten records and want to create a new cluster script, you must first delete the previous records.